ThomasGil92/Synth_youtube/README.md

 ## 💻 Usage

 1. Access the application through your browser
-2. Paste the YouTube video URL you want to summarize
+2. Paste the YouTube video URL or ID you want to summarize
-3. Click on "Generate Summary"
+3. Click on "Résumer"
 4. Wait while the summary is being generated
 5. The summary will automatically display once completed